Noise-induced shallow circuits and absence of barren plateaus: Results

 \subsubsection{Exponential concentration and lack thereof in noisy kernels}

 As a complementary result, we demonstrate how quantum kernels~\cite{thanasilp2022exponential,Jerbi_2023,Schuld_2019} exhibit a similar behavior to cost functions under the influence of non-unital noise.
-We show that fidelity quantum kernels~\cite{thanasilp2022exponential,Jerbi_2023,Schuld_2019} can incur an exponential concentration at any depth, whereas projected quantum kernels~\cite{Huang_2021,thanasilp2022exponential} never exhibit exponential concentration.
-This stark discrepancy is analogous to that witnessed for global cost functions and local cost functions.
-In particular, assuming that the noise parameters satisfy $\|\bold{t}\|_2^2 + \|\bold{D}\|_2^2 < 1$, we show that
+In particular, we show that fidelity quantum kernels~\cite{thanasilp2022exponential,Jerbi_2023,Schuld_2019} can incur an exponential concentration at any depth.
+Assuming that the noise parameters satisfy $\|\bold{t}\|_2^2 + \|\bold{D}\|_2^2 < 1$, we show that

 for any two noisy quantum circuits $\Phi$ and $\Phi'$, where the expectation is taken over the random gates in both the circuits.
 This result follows by upper bounding the overlap of two states in terms of their purities by the Cauchy-Schwarz inequality, expanding the expected purities in the Pauli basis, and upper bounding the contribution of each Pauli by means of Theorem~\ref{th:varianceMAIN}.